-ADVANCED HEALTH LAW provides LL.M. students an opportunity to survey selected topics and develop and present their own research projects.
-This course is limited to, and required for, LL.M. students.
+ADVANCED HEALTH LAW provides students an opportunity to survey selected topics and develop and present their own research projects.
+The small-group setting allows for in-depth discussion and feedback.

-E-HEALTH LAW SEMINAR examines regulatory approaches to new technology (including telemedicine, cybermedicine, and medical privacy) by state legislatures, health care provider licensing boards, and federal agencies.
+E-HEALTH Writing Course introduces students to regulatory approaches to new technology (including telemedicine, cybermedicine, and medical privacy) by state legislatures, health care provider licensing boards, and federal agencies.
 It also examines efforts by the American Medical Association, the National Association of Boards of Pharmacy, the Federation of State Medical Boards, and other organizations to address e-health issues.

 ELDER LAW explores financial and end-of-life planning for the elderly, including the use of trusts, wills, advance directives, and powers of attorney; examines the role of the guardian and attorney ad litem; analyzes the role of Medicare and Medicaid; and considers the legal aspects of home health, assisted living, and nursing home alternatives for senior citizen care.

 EMPLOYMENT DISCRIMINATION focuses on employment discrimination law and theory, more specifically, on federal antidiscrimination statutes prohibiting discrimination in the workplace on the basis of race, color, religion, sex, national origin, age, and disability.

 ERISA provides a basic overview of ERISA’s regulatory scheme.
 To place the law in context, students learn the original goals of ERISA, ERISA’s evolution over the past forty years, and the politics behind ERISA and its broad preemption provisions.